 Susan joined King & Wood Mallesons in 1995.
 She is a senior partner and the head of the international trade, antitrust & competition group.
 She is one of the first legal practitioners in China to set up an antitrust and competition specialist division.

-Susan’s current practice focuses on three main areas: securing MOFCOM merger clearance for clients; advising on AML compliance issues; and antitrust litigation.
-Since the enactment of the AML, Susan has undertaken over 100 antitrust merger control filings on behalf of blue-chip clients, which consist mostly of multinational companies.
-Susan is also assisting a number of clients on confidential investigations of cartel conduct, and is acting for Qihoo in relation to the landmark abuse of dominance case with Tencent.
+Her practice includes merger control filings, antitrust investigations, compliance and antitrust litigations.
+Since 2003, she together with her team, has undertaken more than 200 antitrust merger control filings on behalf of clients, which mostly consist of multinational corporations.
+Susan has also assisted a number of clients on confidential investigations of cartel conduct and resale price maintenance, and has acted for Qihoo in relation to the landmark abuse of dominance case with Tencent.

-Susan holds a Bachelor of Laws from Peking University and a Masters in Law from McGill University.
+Susan holds a Bachelor of Laws from Peking University and a Master in Law from McGill University.
 Susan was admitted as a Chinese lawyer in 1988.